-Many people know little about acquired brain injuries (ABI) and might find an ABI hard to recognise in a customer.
-There are real stories in our community of people with ABIs being asked to leave business premises because it was assumed they were drunk, despite being informed otherwise by the person or their carer.
+Acquired brain injuries (ABI) are hard to recognise.
+There are real stories in our community of people with ABIs being asked to leave a premise because it was assumed they were drunk, despite being informed otherwise by the person or their carer.
 One such experience left the person and their carer feeling unwelcome, embarrassed and upset.